robbenz/dia_plugs/woocommerce-my-account-widget/readme.txt

 **WooCommerce Upload My File plugin**

 This widgets shows also the number of files the customer has to upload, when you use our WooCommerce Upload My File plugin.
-More information about that plugin on [our website](http://wordpress.geev.nl/product/woocommerce-upload-my-file/).
+More information about that plugin on [WordPress.org plugin repository](https://wordpress.org/plugins/woocommerce-upload-my-file/).

 == Installation ==